 For as long as anyone can remember, grandparents all over the world have been recommending sleep to get over the flu (and other illnesses).
 Now, science is proving them right!
 There are also the tried-and-true ways of getting better sleep while battling the sniffles.

 As is turns out, there’s a brain-specific protein called AcPb that speeds recovery in promoting the healing power of sleep.
-That’s all well and good for science, but until there’s a cure based on this newfound knowledge we’ll stick to, giving you some sleep tips to help you get the rest you need to recover as quickly as possible.
+That’s all well and good for science, but until there’s a cure based on this newfound knowledge, we’ll stick to giving you some sleep tips to help you get the rest you need to recover as quickly as possible.

-Prop your head up.
+Prop up your head.

 Moisten the air.

 The air is much drier in winter than the rest of the year, so using a humidifier can serve you well when sick.
 Placing a humidifier or vaporizer a few feet from your bed can ease congestion by breaking up mucus so you can cough it out.
 Moist air can also help relieve the cough itself.